-One hundred thousand years ago, the Haplogroup F lived in Ethiopia (Africa).
+One hundred thousand years ago, the Haplogroup F lived at the Victoria lake in Africa.
 They were an advanced logic-based visionaries and pioneers.
 Their natural curiosity made them scout far and wide for life sustaining dependable perennial rainwater resources.
-They discovered the Red Sea, a giant oasis, on the east side of the mountains.
+They discovered the Red Sea lake on the east side of the mountains.
+It was a giant natural oasis with inexhaustible supply of rainwater.

-Eighty thousand years ago, the F made the Red Sea oasis their home.
+Eighty thousand years ago, the F made the Red Sea lake their home.
 Seventy thousand years ago, they discovered the Tigris and moved over.
-At the Tigris, one subgroup went north to Syria, and another went east.
+At the Tigris, one subgroup went north to Syria, and another subgroup went east.
 The east group split into two.
 One went south along the coast to reach the Narmada delta near Mumbai (Bombay), and the other went to Balochistan.

 The F voluntarily left Africa in search of perennial rainwater resources.
-They lived only along rainwater rivers.
-The Indus was not a rainwater river.
+They lived only along rainwater rivers and lakes.
+The Indus river was not a rainwater resource.
 They avoided it like the plague.
-They avoided the Himalayas and its snowmelt water rivers.
-The Narmada was a perennial rainwater river.
+The Narmada was a perennial rainwater.
 The H group lived in the Narmada delta, on the coast, 200 miles to the west of Mumbai.

-Sixty thousand years ago, the current Thar desert and Balochistan were fertile valleys with rainwater rivers.
-The O followed rainwater to Balochistan.
+Sixty thousand years ago, the current Thar desert and deserts of Balochistan were fertile valleys with rainwater rivers and lakes.
+The O group followed the rainwater to Balochistan.
 They discovered a mountain pass (Baloch) in the Iran ridge, that let them cross over to Punjab, the current Thar desert.
-The rainwater river Yamuna originated in Punjab and flowed east all the way to a giant fertile valley called Sunda.
+The rainwater river Yamuna originated in Punjab and flowed east all the way to another giant fertile valley Sunda.
 The O followed their natural instincts to reach Sunda.

 Forty thousand years ago, the H were on the West Coast on the Narmada delta, and the O were in Sunda.
-Balochistan and Punjab turned into deserts.
+The Indus was avoided like the plague.